Gjerrud/Blackjack/README.md

 # Blackjack
 Hobby project developed in NetBeans IDE including its layout libraries.
-Code written with norwegian names on classes, methods and variables.
+Code written with classes, methods and variables.